Student Services and Amenities Fee (SSAF) and SA-HELP

 - submit a valid Request for SA-HELP assistance form and provide your Tax File Number by the census date of the first term that you choose to defer payment of the SSAF.

 Full details are available in the SA-HELP information booklet - please be sure to read the booklet before completing a SA-Help loan form.

-The Request for a SA-HELP loan form is available online in MyCentre.
-Details on how to submit a Request for a SA-HELP loan form can be found in this instruction sheet.
+The Request for a SA-HELP loan form is available online from the MyCQU Student Portal.
+From the Today view, the MyCQU Checklist will guide you through the process to complete this request.
 Alternatively, if you require a paper form, please contact the Student Advice Team: 13 2786, or +61 7 4930 9000 if calling from overseas.
 Forms must be submitted by the census date.

 Failure to submit a valid Request for a SA-HELP loan form by the census date of the term in which it is to take effect means that you are not eligible for SA-HELP in that term and will owe the full Student Services and Amenities Fee to CQUniversity.